Angels, Angel of the Lord

 Angels, and the Angel of the Lord in particular, have been actively involved in conveying God's will to humans.

 This "angel of the Lord" also blocked Balaam's journey to curse Israel on the command of Balak (Numbers 22).
 It appeared to Gideon and talked with him in order to strengthen him for battle (Judges 6) and appeared to a barren woman to inform her she would ultimately give birth to Samson (Judges 13).
-This angel carried out a plague in Israel as punishment for King David carrying out a census (2Samuel 24).
-It also encouraged Elijah the prophet to eat and continue his travels toward the mount of God (1Kings 19).
+This spirit being also encouraged Elijah the prophet to eat and continue his travels toward the mount of God (1Kings 19).

 Dreams, which occur during sleep, are one of the primary ways God communicates his will.
 They are sometimes Biblically referred to as "night visions" (Genesis 46:2, Job 4:13, Daniel 2:19, Isaiah 29:7) or "visions of your head" (Daniel 2:28).